LindaSt/GRAPL/README.md

 - `--gxl-filepath`: Path to the gxl file (graphs need to have at least the x and y coordinates as node features).
 - `--img-filepath`: Path to the image, that the graphs should be drawn on
 - `--output-path`: Path to where the visualisation should be saved (the output name will be {input-img-name}-vis.png).
 - `--scaling`: Optional.
-Factor by which the x and y coordinates should be multiplied.
+Factor by which the x and y coordinates should be multiplied. (e.g. ` --scaling 4.118660172440437` when working with images from the BTS project)
 - `--color-by-feature`: Optional.
 Name of the node feature, by which the nodes should be colored.
 - `--transparency`: Optional.
 Value of the alpha channel for the image (0-255).
 Default is 125.